-This manual covers 0 Series, enclosed impeller, centrifugal model pumps, with straight-in suction, without a suction check valve.
-Each pump is designed for vehicular mounting in petroleum service.
+This pump is an 0 Series, enclosed impeller, centrifugal model, with straight-in suction, without a suction check valve.
+It is designed for vehicular mounting in petroleum service.
 The basic material of construction for wetted parts is aluminum, with cast iron wearing parts.